IETF-OPSAWG-WG/lxnm/Meetings/20191024/Readme.md

 # 1 Attendants
-•	Med Boucadir (Orange)
+*	Med Boucadir (Orange)
-•	Luis Muñoz (Vodafone)
+*	Luis Muñoz (Vodafone)
-•	Oscar Gonzalez (Telefonica)
+*	Oscar Gonzalez (Telefonica)
-•	Samier Barguil (Telefonica)
+*	Samier Barguil (Telefonica)

 # 2 Agenda
-•	L3NM
+*	L3NM
-o	Prunning
+  *	Prunning
-o	Relationship with the topology
+  *	Relationship with the topology

 # 3 Prune & hierarchy discussion
-o	Continue with the information of the service level at the network level. o	Clarify which parameters can or not be used. (see ppt) o	The parameters that are not used in L3NM but were useful in L3NM, decide if remove, or leave and write in the draft they are inherited from L3SM (take decission). o	New hierachy proposal: remove site and move site_network_acces under vpn_nodes
+*	Continue with the information of the service level at the network level.
+*	Clarify which parameters can or not be used. (see ppt)
+*	The parameters that are not used in L3NM but were useful in L3NM, decide if remove, or leave and write in the draft they are inherited from L3SM (take decission).
+*	New hierachy proposal: remove site and move site_network_acces under vpn_nodes

 # 4 Topology discussions
-o	Topology relationship with the Service Models. o	Possible solutions:
+*	Topology relationship with the Service Models.
+*	Possible solutions:
---> Create UNI Topology
+  * Create UNI Topology

-Node Ref
+<em>Node Ref</em>
 <pre><code>
 +--rw vpn-nodes
 |  +--rw vpn-node* [vpn-node-id ne-id]